 If you’re still dealing with these people, or have the misfortune to come across more.
 Know your own truth, yes you can misunderstand people if they then go on to explain and be Genuine about what they meant and don’t use it against you, you misunderstood, if they make you feel worse know they meant every word.
 If you know something happened it happened, don’t let their words infect your mind, you’re more aware and understand what you are dealing with now.
 Walk away.

-Then the, “you’re so dramatic.”
+When they give you the “you’re so dramatic.”
 Or “I hate drama.”
 And the rest.
 So it suggests you are to blame for all conflict within the relationship.
 Making us doubt our own abilities, making us feel like the fault lays within us.

 If you’re still dealing with them, know it matters to you, and they can not take that away from you, look at the full story and who indeed created the drama.